murillo-group/sarkas/docs/contributing/dev_setup.rst

     .. note::
         Don't forget the final dot ``.`` after ``-e`` as that is the location ``pip`` will look for a ``setup.py``

-The development mode is useful so that you don't need to reinstall Sarkas everytime you change something in the source code.
+The development mode is useful so that you do not need to reinstall Sarkas everytime you change something in the source code.
 In more detail, ``pip`` will create a symlink to Sarkas' files in this folder, instead of copying the source code in your python directory.

-For example: If you are using Anaconda the path to the directory will look something like this ``path_to_directory/anaconda3/envs/sarkas/lib/python3.7/site-packages/``.
-In here you will find ``sarkas.egg-link`` if in development mode or ``sarkas-0.1.0-py3.7.egg`` if default installation.
-Note that the ``0-1-0-py3.7`` refers to Sarkas version and python version.
+For example: If you are using Anaconda the path to the directory will look something like this ``path_to_directory/anaconda3/envs/sarkas/lib/python3.9/site-packages/``.
+In here you will find ``sarkas.egg-link`` if in development mode or ``sarkas-1.0.0-py3.9.egg`` if default installation.
+Note that the ``1-0-0-py3.9`` refers to Sarkas version and python version.

 To uninstall Sarkas you can run